xcube-dev/xcube/docs/source/open_parameters_api.md

 interface for access to the available datasets.
 Note that, under this system:

-  1. Every dataset which an opener provides can support a different set of opener parameters.
+  1. Every dataset which an opener provides can support a different set of open parameters.

-  2. The schema does not allow the representation of interdependencies between values of opener parameters within a dataset.
-For instance, the following interdependencies between two opener parameters *sensor_type* and *variables* would not be representable in an open parameters schema:
+  2. The schema does not allow the representation of interdependencies between values of open parameters within a dataset.
+For instance, the following interdependencies between two open parameters *sensor_type* and *variables* would not be representable in an open parameters schema:

      *sensor_type*: A or B